uasal/spacehardwarehandbook-public/README.md

 # spacehardwarehandbook-public

-A living document, automatically updated from GitHub source: https://github.com/uasal/spacehardwarehandbook-public

-Authors:
+A living collection of documents for low-cost space instrumentation builders with an astronomical/optical bent, automatically updated from [source on GitHub](https://github.com/uasal/spacehardwarehandbook-public) maintained by the [UArizona Space Astrophysics Lab](https://uasal.github.io) and hosted at: https://uasal.github.io/spacehardwarehandbook-public/.

-Ewan S Douglas,  Sai Krishanth Pulikesi Mannan,
+Authors: [Ewan S Douglas](ewandouglas.space), Sai Krishanth Pulikesi Mannan

 Index of topics: